-See the section Manual Trigger, p.
-69 for information about the various actions that can be triggered.
-Click on Save to apply and store the settings.
+See the section Triggered Actions (Common to All Event Types), p.
+60 for information about the various actions that can be triggered.

 Audio Detection

 To edit the audio detection settings, select System > Events > Audio Detection.

 Audio Detection function allows the camera to detect audio and trigger alarms when audio volume in the detected area reaches or exceeds the determined sensitivity threshold value.